 Introducing… INTERSECT

 Welcome!
-INTERSECT is a gender justice collaborative in Oregon that connects and strengthens the gender-focused field and gender-justice leadership.
-We are a field-serving organization that celebrates our existing gender justice leaders and grows new ones.
-We believe that connecting a strong gender analysis to race and other areas of oppression for key leaders and organizations will create positive and lasting change for Oregon.
+INTERSECT is a gender justice collaborative in Oregon that connects and strengthens the gender-focused field and leadership through an intersectional lens.
+We are a values-driven organization rooted in serving the gender justice field and evolving to meet emerging needs.
+We support and celebrate existing leadership in all its forms, while nurturing space for new leadership to emerge.
+We believe that connecting a strong intersectional analysis—linking gender to race and other forms of oppression—for key leaders and organizations will create positive and lasting change for Oregon.

-Our mission is to deepen knowledge, skills, and relationships to advance gender justice leadership in Oregon.
+Our mission is to deepen knowledge, skills, and relationships to advance intersectional gender justice leadership in Oregon.

 Our vision is a world where gender doesn’t hold anyone back, where all people live free from violence, and where all living things thrive.